John Christian Bullitt

-John Christian Bullitt (1824–1902) was a lawyer and civic figure in the city of Philadelphia, Pennsylvania.
-He founded the law firm known today as Drinker Biddle & Reath.
+John Christian Bullitt (February 10, 1824–1902) was a lawyer and civic figure in the city of Philadelphia, Pennsylvania.
+He founded the law firm known today as Faegre, Drinker, Biddle & Reath.
 Erected in 1907, Bullitt's bronze statue adjacent to City Hall was the work of artist John J. Boyle and was dedicated to his legacy of reforming Philadelphia City government.

 Early life

 Bullitt was born to a prominent Kentucky family in 1824.
 His family had a political background: his great-grandfather, Cuthbert Bullitt, was a colonial political leader in Prince William County, Virginia, his grandfather, Alexander Scott Bullitt, was President of Kentucky's first Constitutional Convention, and his father, William C. Bullitt, was a member of Kentucky's Constitutional Convention of 1850.
 John Christian Bullitt was the third of ten children.
 Among his siblings were Joshua Bullitt, Susan Peachy Bullitt (who would later marry Senator Archibald Dixon) and Thomas Walker Bullitt, father of William Marshall Bullitt.

 His father, the planter William C. Bullitt, owned over 100 slaves.
 Several of John's brothers fought for the Confederacy in the American Civil War.